apocalyptech/bl3mods/Apocalyptech/qol/mega_timesaver_xl/README.md

   So, it's been left alone.
 * The Rakk shootout in Life of the Party has been left alone -- use my "Life of the Party: Short Rakk Shootout" mod to shorten that, if you want.
+* The Desolation's Edge mission "Homeopathological" is pretty slow, but there's no good way to speed it up without causing dialogue skips, apart from some real minor timing tweaks, so it was left alone.
+* The explosive device delay in Bad Vibrations could probably be shortened, but I left it alone for now.
 * The Desolation's Edge mission "Transaction-Packed" has been left alone.
   I recommend using my "Transaction-Packed: Abridged" to basically skip the entire mission, instead.